dave/courtney/README.md

 taking a non-nil error as a parameter, e.g. `errors.Wrap(err, "...")`.
-* We also exclude blocks containing a bare return statement, where the function has named result parameters, and the last result is an error that has been tested to be non-nil.
-Be aware that in this scenario no attempt is made to verify that the other result parameters are nil or zero.
+* We also exclude blocks containing a bare return statement, where the function has named result parameters, and the last result is an error that has been tested non-nil.
+Be aware that in this scenario no attempt is made to verify that the other result parameters are zero values.

 # Limitations
 * Having test coverage doesn't mean your code is well tested.